armageddon0204/bad_apple/README.md

   pip3 install -r requirements.txt OR pip install -r requirements.txt

 Notice:
-  When the error occurs , you should adjust any directories in the code to fit in your environment.
+  When the error occurs , you should adjust every directory in the code to fit in your environment.